Skip to content

 Note

 This property is tracked by the reactive system.
 Use it instead of accessing _value directly to ensure proper dependency tracking.
+Outside reactive contexts, reading .value behaves like a regular property access.

 Example